yazz-flutist/guitar-configurator/controller-reverse-engineering/xbox-360-controllers.md

 # Xbox 360 - Controller Identification and Capabilities
 ## Controller Identification
-Xbox 360 controllers use a concept called [WCID](https://github.com/pbatard/libwdi/wiki/WCID-Devices) to identify to windows that they are 360 controllers.
+Xbox 360 controllers use a concept called [WCID](https://github.com/pbatard/libwdi/wiki/WCID-Devices) to identify to Windows that they are 360 controllers.

-Wired controllers use a Compatible ID of "XUSB10", and Wireless controllers use a Compatible ID of "XUSB20".
+Wired controllers use a Compatible ID of `XUSB10`, and Wireless controllers use a Compatible ID of `XUSB20`.

-The libwdi github link above gives a lot of information about how to implement this, so I won't go into detail here.
+The link above gives a lot of information about how to implement this, so I won't go into detail here.
 ## Capabilities
 ### Descriptor
 Xbox 360 controllers have two steps for supporting custom capabilities.
-The first step is to have capability data in a usb descriptor of id 0x21.
+The first step is to have capability data in a USB descriptor of type `0x21`.
 This descriptor is laid out like the following:
 ```
  0                   1                   2                   3